Rock Radio Heaven (P-Q)

 BARNEY PIP

-Died: 1994, Indianapolis
+Died: February 17, 1994, Indianapolis

 PETER POTTER

-Born: April 14, 1905, Henryetta, Okla.
+Born: April 14, 1905, Henryetta, Oklahoma

 Died: April 17, 1983

-Also known as: Birth name was William Mann Moore.
+Also known as: Birth name was William Mann Moore

 Notes: Creator of the "Platter Parade" and "Juke Box Jury" radio and TV shows.
 Worked in Los Angeles radio for a quarter-century.
 One of the legendary "Big 5" deejays at KLAC along with Dick Haynes, Alex Cooper, Gene Norman and Bob McLaughlin.
 Married singer Beryl Davis.
 Won Best Entertainment Emmys in 1953 and 1955.
-Was living in Palm Springs, Calif., at the time of his death, of a heart attack.
+Was living in Palm Springs, California, at the time of his death, of a heart attack.

 DAVID PRITCHARD